Financial Aid for Undergraduate Students

 Financial Aid for Enrollment in a Progressive Degree Program

 In most cases, students admitted to a progressive degree program will be classified as undergraduate students for financial aid and registration purposes during the first eight semesters of enrollment.
-Students enrolled in a progressive degree program will continue to receive undergraduate student aid as long as they have not completed the requirements for their undergraduate program of study.
-In some cases the undergraduate requirements may be completed sooner than eight semesters due to the amount of AP or transfer course work that has been accepted for credit.
-Beginning no later than the ninth semester, students will be considered graduate students for financial aid and registration purposes and ineligible for undergraduate financial aid.
-Students are immediately classified as graduate students and are ineligible for undergraduate financial aid once all undergraduate degree requirements have been completed or the undergraduate degree is conferred, even if they have completed fewer than eight semesters.
+Students enrolled in a progressive degree program who are taking solely graduate-level course work will be treated as graduate students for federal financial aid purposes, but may be eligible for university undergraduate aid, provided they are within their first eight semesters of enrollment and their undergraduate degree has not been conferred.
+Once the undergraduate degree is conferred, students are immediately classified as graduate students and are ineligible for undergraduate financial aid, even if they have completed fewer than eight semesters.
 Students who receive a research assistant or teaching assistant award before completing eight semesters are classified as graduate students and are ineligible to receive undergraduate financial aid.
+The availability of undergraduate aid may also be exhausted sooner than eight semesters, depending on the amount of transfer course work accepted for credit.

 Financial Aid for Limited Status Enrollment